jmtritch/jmtritch.github.io/eda/us_state_education/index.md

 ![png](output_17_3.png)

 The District of Columbia is an outlier.
 Let's remove it and keep only the original 50 states.
+We will then compute Cook's Distance again and check for any additional outliers.

 ```R
 # Remove DC